KitKod/k-desktop-environment/README.md

 # k-desktop-environment
-My desktop environment on i3 and polybar
+My desktop environment on i3 and polybar with neovim